Pierre van der Linden

-Pierre van der Linden (born 19 February 1946) is a Dutch drummer, songwriter and member of the band, Focus.
+Pierre van der Linden (born 19 February 1946) is a Dutch drummer and member of the band, Focus.

 Early life

 Pierre van der Linden was born in Amsterdam in 1946.
 His father was Dutch actor Ab van der Linden, who was known in the Netherlands for being "Flappie", one half of the comedy duo "Appie and Flappie".
 As a teenager in the early 1960s, he played in many local bands, including "ZZ en de Maskers".

 Career

 In 1968, he formed the band Brainbox with Jan Akkerman and Cyril Havermans.
 He and Akkerman were also in the 60s group Johnny and the Cellar Rockets together.
 All three members were later recruited to join Focus; Akkerman and Havermans in 1969, and Van der Linden in 1971.
 Van der Linden and Akkerman played on their biggest record "Hocus Pocus" (1973).
 He left in October 1973, and was quickly recruited into the supergroup Trace, that also included his second cousin Rick van der Linden on keyboards and vocals.
 They released three albums, toured Europe, and ended in 1978.

 When Colin Allen left Focus, Pierre briefly rejoined the group in 1975 for live dates and an unreleased track, "Glider", subsequently on the "Ship of Memories" LP.
 He toured and recorded with Jan Akkerman on Jan's solo album "Eli" in 1976, and on "Floatin'" on Akkerman's eponymous 1977 release.
 He also recorded with jazz keyboardist Jasper van 't Hof and with band Sweet'd Buster's "Out of the Blue" in 1980.

 In the 1990s he joined the free jazz group Advance Warning and played on four albums: Cut the Crap, Regroovable, Hot House, and HiFi Apartment.
 He also recorded in a trio with organist Herbert Noord and tenor saxophonist Rinus Groeneveld, and rated the album Dare to Be Different as one that he was particularly proud to play on.
 In 2009, Pierre and original Kaz Lux made Brainbox again, and the two are still members with a new lineup as of 2024.
 Linden has released two solo albums, including "Drum Poetry" in 2017.